nacx/padme/enforcer/plugins/dummy/README.md

 # Dummy Enforcer Plugin

 This is a dummy plugin just to demonstrate the Go native plugin loading mechanism.
-Dynamic loading of plugins using the Golang `plugins` is currently only supported in Linux.
+Dynamic loading of plugins using the Golang `plugins` is currently only supported Go +1.8 and Linux systems.

-In order to compile the plugin, it must be build as follows:
+In order to compile the plugin, it must be built as follows:

 ```bash
 go build -buildmode=plugin -o dummy.so
 ```

-To use the plugin in a PADME Enforcer, just configure the enforcer to use a `NativePluginLoader` configured to use the plugin directory that contains the compiled file.
+The plugin can be loaded into a PADME Enforcer by using a `NativePluginLoader` configured to use the plugin directory that contains the compiled file.

 ## Example